arielgee/Sage-Like/.misc/tasks.md

 	* result: sidebar is opend but feed are sometimes not added and sometime do get added
 * BUG: multiple and fast deleting of fedds (by keyboard) results in:
 	* error: [Sage-Like] Error: No bookmarks found for the provided GUID. function deleteTreeItem/</<()
-* new preference whether to 'Show feed-item attached resources in tooltip'
 * From mozilla [support] page:
 	* how to allow user to safly insert user-CSS's into feedPreview
 	* preference to open feed preview with left click